MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LinkedInTargeting.md

   > You cannot target more than 1,000 companies in a single ad group or campaign.

 - **In an existing campaign or ad group's settings** <br>
   In the campaign or ad group's Settings, look for the Campaign targets or Ad group targets section.
-The instructions below apply to most campaign types—however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: About audience signals.
+The instructions below apply to most campaign typesâ€”however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: About audience signals.
   > [!NOTE]
-  > The instructions below apply to most campaign types—however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: [About audience signals](hlp_BA_CONC_AudienceSignals.md).
+  > The instructions below apply to most campaign typesâ€”however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: [About audience signals](hlp_BA_CONC_AudienceSignals.md).

   1. Select **Edit target categories**.
   1. Select **Company**, **Industry**, and/or **Job function**.